notaz/picodrive/platform/base_readme.txt

 * A_SN for his gamma code.
 * craigix for supplying the GP2X hardware and making this port possible.
 * Alex for the icon.
-* Exophase, Rokas and Lordus for various ideas.
 * All the people from gp32x boards for their support.
 #endif
 #ifdef GIZ